Impact Training

 Here’re some techniques you can use:

-2. Make your stories relevant to the experience and interests of your audience
+3. Match your stories to the experience and interests of your audience

 Each story should have a point to it that your listeners can easily grasp and readily identify with.